Cobblebank railway station

-Cobblebank railway station is a regional railway station on the Ararat line.
+Cobblebank railway station is a regional railway station operated by V/Line on the Ararat and Ballarat lines, part of the Victoria rail network.
 It serves the western suburb of Cobblebank, in Melbourne, Victoria, Australia.
-Cobblebank station is a ground level premium station, featuring two side platforms.
-It opened on 1 December 2019.
+Cobblebank is a ground-level unstaffed station, featuring two side platforms.
+The station opened on 1 December 2019.

-The station was provisionally named as Toolern.
-However, during construction, it was given the name "Cobblebank".
+The station was provisionally named Toolern, but was given the name "Cobblebank" during construction.

 History

-Rail Motor Stopping Place No. 65 opened on 1 October 1934, and was at the approximate location of the present Cobblebank station.
-By 4 November 1968, it had been removed from the Victorian Railways working timetables and, on 8 July 1969, it was closed to traffic.
+Rail Motor Stopping Place No. 65, which was opened on 1 October 1934, was at the approximate location of the present Cobblebank station.
+By 4 November 1968, it had been removed from the Victorian Railways working timetable and, on 8 July 1969, it was formally closed to traffic.

-In November 2017, the Victorian State Government announced the station would be built, with a scheduled completion date of late 2019.
+In November 2017, the Victorian State Government announced that the station would be constructed, with a scheduled completion date of late 2019.
 The station, built as part of the Regional Rail Revival project, was provided to serve future residential developments nearby.

 On 26 October 2018, the designs for the station were released and, at the same time, it was renamed from Toolern to Cobblebank.
 Despite that, it still uses the station code for Toolern (TLN).

-On 1 December 2019, the station opened, with around 1000 community members attending the opening celebration.
+The station was opened on 1 December 2019, with around 1000 community members attending the celebration.
 The station opening coincided with the duplication of 18 km of track between Deer Park West and Melton.

-First announced by the Andrews State Government in 2018, the station was planned to eventually be integrated into the metropolitan railway network, as part of the Western Rail Plan up until 2023 when the State and Federal governments conducted a 90 day review on all national infrastructure projects to reduce government spending and the review concluded that the Western Rail Plan would be canceled which included electrification to Melton and Wyndham Vale as well as the Geelong fast rail.
+Cobblebank was planned to be integrated into the electrified metropolitan railway network, as part of the Western Rail Plan.
+However, in 2023, the State and Federal governments conducted a review of all national infrastructure projects, with the aim of reducing government spending, and it was concluded that the Western Rail Plan, including electrification to Melton and Wyndham Vale, and Geelong fast rail, would be cancelled.

+However, in April 2026, the Victorian Government announced a Melton line upgrade that included aspects of the Western Rail Plan, involving extension of the platform at Coblebank to accommodate 9-car VLocity trains, and a train stabling yard near the station that would be able to house electric trains when they began to run on the line.
+On 4 May 2026, the Victorian Government announced that, in a dollar-for-dollar funding deal with the Australian Government, development works to support the future electrification of the Melton Line would be begun.

 Platforms, facilities and services

 Cobblebank has two side platforms.
-Platform 1 operates as the up platform towards the city being the north platform, whilst Platform 2 operates on the south side and as the down platform towards Ballarat.
-The station has a ticketing office, an office and holding cell for Protective Services Officers, a waiting room, male, female and accessible toilets, a Parkiteer bicycle parking cage, an accessible pedestrian overpass with lifts, ramps and stairs, and bus and car parking.
-The station has provision for two express railway tracks, which may be used for future electrification for the line.
+The station has a ticketing office, an office, a waiting room, male, female and accessible toilets, and a pod for Protective Services Officers.
+There is a Parkiteer bicycle parking cage, an accessible pedestrian overpass with lifts, ramps and stairs, as well as bus and car parking.

+The station was constructed with provision for two extra railway tracks, which would be used for express services after the planned electrification of the line.

-It is served by V/Line Ballarat, Ararat and Maryborough line trains.
+Cobblebank is served by Ballarat, Ararat and Maryborough line trains.